by Texas Homesteader ~

 The only sure way I’ve been able to keep them away is by spraying myself with deet.
 But I hate to have chemicals being in constant contact with my clothes or skin.
 Isn’t there a non-poisonous way to protect us from mosquitoes??

-Is There Really A Non-Toxic Mosquito Solution?
+A Non-Toxic Mosquito Solution?

 Then one of our FB readers mentioned the Spartan Mosquito Eradicator and I was curious.
 I went to their site and looked around, then contacted them and asked them specifics about their product.